home

 But, as Verhoeven’s critical star has risen, so has the potential complexity of this strange and singular movie.

-MORE Verhoeven: Elle
+MORE Verhoeven: Elle, Showgirls

 © Adrian Martin October 1998